faciam-dev/goquent/README.md

 Run benchmarks with `go test -bench . ./tests`.
 Results on a GitHub Codespace (Go 1.23) show ~1.5x speedup over GORM for scanning operations.

-## Extending to PostgreSQL
+## PostgreSQL Support
-The driver package is designed with dialect abstractions.
-Implementing a `postgresDialect` and adding support in `driver.Open` would enable PostgreSQL usage.
+The driver now includes a `PostgresDialect`.
+Use `orm.Open(orm.Postgres, dsn)` with a valid PostgreSQL DSN to connect.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.